17liamnaddell/schoolwork/HighSchool/debate/oneac.md

 ### Funding

 1. "Every dollar spent enforcing US tax laws yields 6 dollars in collections." -Treasury secretary Jacob J. Lew
-2. If we increase the irs budget to 70 billion dollars for ten years, as well as cutting the military budget in half, we will get enough money to rebuild all of America's infrastructure.
+2. If we increase the IRS budget to 70 billion dollars for ten years, as well as cutting the military budget in half, we will get enough money to rebuild all of America's infrastructure.

 ### Enforcement